-V. GOALS AND OBJECTIVES including academic and functional goals: (Use as many copies of this page as needed to plan appropriately.
-Specially designed instruction may be listed with each goal/objective or listed in Section VI.)
+V. GOALS AND OBJECTIVES - Include, as appropriate, academic and functional goals.
+Use as many copies of this page as needed to Specially designed instruction may be listed with each goal/objective or listed in Section VI.

 Short-term learning outcomes are required for students who are gifted.
-The short-term learning outcomes related to the student's gifted program may be listed under Goals or Short-TermObjectives.
+The short-term learning outcomes related to the student's listed under Goals or Short-Term Objectives.